Stranger133/React/library/README.md

 ## Features

-- **Book Listing:** View a list of books that you own.
+- **Book Listing:** View a list of books that I own.

 ## Installation

-To run this project locally, ensure you have Node.js and npm (Node Package Manager) installed.
+To run this project locally, ensure you have Node.js and npm installed.

 1. Clone this repository: